PhilippeChab/nwscript-ee-language-server/server/poc/tree-sitter/CONFORMANCE.md

 ## Committed checks

 `conformance.json` contains 111 explicit source cases and two independent expectations: whether the syntax tree contains errors and the compiler outcome.
-Tests invoke the bundled compiler with its real language specification and check both the exit status and compilation summary.
+Tests invoke the bundled compiler with the checked-in `compiler-language.nss` specification (the eight engine types and API constants needed by these cases) and check both the exit status and compilation summary.
 The include-at-EOF case explicitly records the compiler's **skipped** outcome; it is not counted as a successful compilation.

 | Area | Cases examined and resulting grammar rules |
 | --- | --- |